Stivan1999/Stivan1999/README.md

 <br>Recently, I’ve been exploring cloud computing, building hands-on AWS projects to expand my skills.
 I enjoy documenting my work, creating clear technical resources, and simplifying complex concepts for others.
 My passion lies in collaborating with people, understanding their needs, and delivering effective cloud-based solutions.

-I’ve earned the AWS Cloud Practitioner certification and am preparing for the AWS Solutions Architect – Associate certification.
-My goal is to secure a cloud-focused role where I can leverage my technical expertise and problem-solving mindset to create impactful solutions.
+I’ve earned the AWS Cloud Practitioner certification and am preparing for the AWS Certified Sysops adminstrator - Associate Certification.
+My goal is to secure a cloud-focused role where I can leverage my technical expertise and problem-solving mindset to help people solve problems in the cloud.

 <h2>👨‍💻 Python Scripting projects:</h2>